 Disney doesn’t release official attendance numbers, so crowd calendars use things like school schedules, airport traffic statistics, hotel pricing & occupancy, and other indicators as proxies for crowds.
 For years, this approach worked and made crowd calendars reliable.
 Walt Disney World attendance followed an identifiable pattern that tracked with the aforementioned proxies.

 More recently, wait times don’t always reflect actual crowds because Disney has become adept and more sophisticated at manipulating both attendance and crowd flow.
 Think of this as the difference between the actual temperature and the “feels like” temperature, but with crowds.
 We can still actual crowd and attendance patterns, but not wait times.
 The latter are what most of you likely care about (the “feels like” crowds), but it’s more difficult to accurately forecast wait times via Walt Disney World crowd calendars.

-Expect a modest spike the following week, and another bump for the Memorial Day holiday on May 31, 2022.
+Expect a modest spike the following week, and another bump for the Memorial Day long weekend, starting on May 26, 2023.
 With that said, as far as holidays go, Memorial Day still isn’t bad.
 This is because most schools aren’t off for summer vacation yet, so it’s still the calm before the storm in terms of tourists.

 One final question mark is whether Walt Disney World will host big youth sporting events at the ESPN Wide World of Sports that are currently on the calendar.
-Almost all of these have been cancelled thus far, but there are signs these events will be going forward in the future.
-If so, there are cheer and dance summit events that could potentially spike crowds in May 2022.
+If so, there are cheer and dance summit events that could potentially spike crowds in May 2023.

 May PRICING & DISCOUNTS